I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 Beyond the manicured lawns where it melted into the riverbank’s gentle curve, the picnic was laid out in perfect order.
 Checkered blankets stretched over the sun-dappled grass, their corners pinned down with wicker baskets overflowing with baked scones, delicate sandwiches, and a cascade of ripe fruits.
 Jugs of iced tea, nestled in a bed of ice, caught the glint of sunlight.

 Sunlight dappled the river’s surface, shifting in ripples of gold and blue as the water whispered along the banks.
-Beyond the edge of the estate, the world might have bustled on, but here where the growing warmth of the morning wrapped around her, where the hush of rustling leaves softened the air, nothing felt rushed.
+Beyond the edge of the estate, the world might have bustled on, but here where the growing heat of the morning wrapped around her, where the hush of rustling leaves softened the air, nothing felt rushed.

 "There you are, Bea!
 What a glorious day for a picnic."
 The Countess’s arms wrapped around her daughter in a quick embrace before she looped an arm through hers, steering her forward with effortless grace.
-"The river’s song has always been one of my favorites.
-What better accompaniment for our gathering?"
+"June is always my favorite time of year.
+Isn't it a glorious day for a picnic?"

 Beatrice sat beside the Viscount to her right and Juliet to her left, the rustle of her skirts soft against the morning hush.
 "Good morning, my lord," she said, offering a polite smile.
 "I trust you found your rest agreeable?"